ArseniBarsegyan/MD/README.md

 # MD.CoreApi
-.Net Core Web API project
+.Net Core Web API project.
 This part consists of:
 - Separated DAL-layer and project for Migrations
 - Identity layer for Identity framework